PalakRajput/Kotlin-basics/src/main/Article.md

 ### Classes

-In Kotlin, a class is defined using class keyword.
+In Kotlin, a class is defined using `class` keyword.
 Getter and setters are generated for the properties automatically, but they can be overridden if required.
+A class can have a primary constructor and one or more secondary constructors.
+The primary constructor is defined in the class header, and the secondary constructors are defined in the class body.
+If a class has both a primary and secondary constructor, the primary constructor must be called from the secondary constructor.

 * Class with primary constructor: The primary constructor is present in the class header.
 The constructor keyword can be omitted if there are no annotations of access modifier specified.